kkrt-labs/kakarot/docs/general/cairo_precompiles.md

-It contains three functions, `callContract`, `staticcallContract` and `libraryCall` that allow the user to call a Cairo contract or class deployed on the Starknet appchain.
+It contains three functions, `callContract`, `staticcallContract` and `libraryCall` that allow the user to call a Cairo contract or class deployed on the Starknet chain.
 The method takes three arguments:

 - `contractAddress` or `classHash`: The address of the Cairo contract to call / class hash to call